bbc/gel/src/components/form-fields.md

 ### Order and orientation

-Place labels (and their descriptions, if present) _above_ form elements.
-This is especially important on mobile platforms because the invoked virtual keyboard has a habit of obscuring labels to the side or below inputs.
+Place labels (and their descriptions/error messages if present) _above_ form elements.
+This is especially important on mobile platforms because the invoked virtual keyboard has a habit of obscuring labels to the side or below inputs[^3].

-Animated labels that appear as `placeholder`s, then animate upwards to assume the position of a label, should be avoided for their pressure on cognition[^3].
+Animated labels that appear as `placeholder`s, then animate upwards to assume the position of a label, should be avoided for their pressure on cognition[^4].
 A label _over_ an input, similar to a `placeholder`, can misidentify the field as having a value and being already completed.

 #### The 'general' error message